exonum/exonum-doc/src/architecture/storage.md

 Tables (aka `Indexes`) perform the same role as in usual RDBMS: every table stores the records of fixed type.
-However, unlike RDBMS tables, all Exonum tables actually are implemented as Key-Value storages.
+However, unlike RDBMS tables, all Exonum tables internally are implemented as Key-Value storages.
 Both keys and values are stored as byte sequences, and Exonum do not split the stored item on a fields.

-Multiple table types may be used in the Exonum applications.

 ### Keys sorting